Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MUBE6tb7AjQ.md

 ### Transcript

-> quick equip uh keys for tools i don't know i'm watching a lot of people and it really looks like that functionality is kind of needed what do you guys think yeah how will they yeah like on the on the hop bar or something your gun or yeah oh yeah i i think it's really good it is it is planned it is planned it is planned okay cool
+> quick equip, keys for tools i don't know i'm watching a lot of people and it really looks like that functionality is kind of needed what do you guys think yeah how will they yeah like on the on the hop bar or something your gun or yeah oh yeah i i think it's really good it is it is planned it is planned it is planned okay cool